Duterte says open to idea of military exercises with Japan

 TOKYO, Oct.
 27, Kyodo

-Philippine President Rodrigo Duterte said Thursday that he is open to the idea of holding exercises between the defense forces of the two countries.
+Philippine President Rodrigo Duterte said Thursday he is open to the idea of holding exercises between the defense forces of his country and Japan.

 "Joint exercises?
-Yes of course...no problem," Duterte told reporters while visiting the Japan Coast Guard's 3rd regional headquarters in Yokohama on the third and last day of his Japan visit.
+Yes, of course...No problem," Duterte told reporters while visiting the Japan Coast Guard's 3rd regional headquarters in Yokohama on the third and last day of his state visit to Japan.

 To have fuller access to the Kyodo News website, it is necessary to subscribe.
 We offer a broad range of subscription options depending on your needs.
 Learn more.